Oakville Oilers Hockey Club

 The Oilers organization is family oriented with teams that exhibit strong cohesiveness and team play.

-All of our practices are led by professional skills coaches Trent Sheldon and Ryan Penny.
-Goaltenders receive two semi-private training sessions each week with our Head Goaltending Instructor Adrian Volpe.
+With our emphasis on skill development, all of our practices are led by professional skills coaches Trent Sheldon and Ryan Penny.

-The program is demanding in nature and is only suitable for serious hockey players who are looking to fast track their development.
 If you’re looking for a recreational program with minimal commitment this program would not be a good fit for you.

 Hockey Development Done Differently